Updated March 15th, 2019.

 By bus – Buses arrive from La Paz and Kasani at the Peruvian border and head onwards to Puno and Cusco and Lima.
 The bus stop is just off Plaza Sucre near the main street and a number of agencies run buses of varying comfort and cleanliness.

 Note the bus to and from La Paz involves a short boat ride where you will have to leave the bus as your bus is shipped over the passing on a small ferry.
+There is a 2 boliviano fee per person to board the boat.

 Where to go Next?